 Nonlinear oscillations remained mainly in the realm of engineering for nearly half a century, until a broad spectrum of physical scientists began to discover deep secrets hiding behind the simple equations.
 In 1963 Edward Lorenz (1917 – 2008) of MIT published a paper that showed how simple nonlinearities in three equations describing the atmosphere could produce a deterministic behavior that appeared to be completely chaotic.
 News of this paper spread as researchers in many seemingly unrelated fields began to see similar signatures in chemical reactions, turbulence, electric circuits and mechanical oscillators.
 By 1972 when Lorenz was invited to give a talk on the “Butterfly Effect” the science of chaos was emerging as new frontier in physics, and in 1975 it was given its name “chaos theory” by James Yorke (1941 – ).
 By 1976 it had become one of the hottest new areas of science.

 Through the period of the emergence of chaos theory, the Duffing oscillator was known to be one of the archetypical nonlinear oscillators.
 A particularly attractive aspect of the general Duffing equations is the possibility of studying a “double-well” potential.
 This happens when the “alpha” in the equation in Fig. 5 is negative and the “beta” is positive.
-The double-well potential has a long history in physics, both classical and modern, because it represents a “two-state” system.
+The double-well potential has a long history in physics, both classical and modern, because it represents a “two-state” system that exhibits bistability, bifurcations, and hysteresis.
 For a fixed “beta” the potential energy as a function of “alpha” is shown in Fig. 6.
 The bifurcation cascades of the double-well Duffing equation was investigated by Phillip Holmes (1945 – ) in 1976 , and the properties of the strange attractor were demonstrated in 1978 by Yoshisuke Ueda (1936 – ).
 Holmes, and others, continued to do detailed work on the chaotic properties of the Duffing oscillator, helping to make it one of the most iconic systems of chaos theory.

 Python Code for the Duffing Oscillator